ibexa/documentation-user/docs/getting_started/dashboard/dashboard_block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** - Enter a name for the block.
-- **Actions** - Select actions to be displayed as shortucts: Create content, Create form, Create product, Create catalog, Create company.
+- **Actions** - Select actions to be displayed as shortcuts: Create content, Create form, Create product, Create catalog, Create company.
 Default value = All.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of quick actions and submit your changes.